Dealing with Rejection Part 1: Handling Others' Rejecting Behavior

 I will address "managing" in this article and speak to "declining" in Part 2.
 For now, I hope to reverse some of the misconceptions surrounding "rejection," and help individuals avoid the negative emotional experiences that often accompany it.
 Read on... and hopefully, you will see and feel better.

-(If you want skip the explanation and jump directly to the "take home points" go to Breaking Down Rejection Distortions and Feeling Better below).
+(If you want to skip the explanation and jump directly to the "take-home points" go to Breaking Down Rejection Distortions and Feeling Better below).

 At this point, some of you may be wondering why I am using such "elaborate" language to discuss the topic.
 Thus far, I've said: